Skip to Content

 Spice up your mealtime with our Mexican beef taco lettuce wraps recipe

 I used Romaine lettuce leaves and doubled them to make them more sturdy.
-They are the perfect size and shape to hold the fillings and their lovely green color compliments all the fillings beautifully.
+They are the perfect size and shape to hold the fillings and their lovely green color complements all the fillings beautifully.

 One of my favorite things about these lettuce tacos is that the fillings really are up to you.
 Just about everything you can add to a taco is somewhat healthy.